Approach Considerations

 Serum amylase and lipase levels may be slightly elevated in chronic pancreatitis; high levels are found only during acute attacks of pancreatitis.
 In the later stages of chronic pancreatitis, atrophy of the pancreatic parenchyma can result in normal serum enzyme levels because of significant fibrosis of the pancreas, resulting in decreased concentrations of these enzymes within the pancreas.

-While low concentrations of serum trypsin are relatively specific for advanced chronic pancreatitis, they are not sensitive enough to be helpful in most patients with mild to moderate disease.
+Although low concentrations of serum trypsin are relatively specific for advanced chronic pancreatitis, they are not sensitive enough to be helpful in most patients with mild to moderate disease.

-Laboratory studies to identify causative factors of chronic pancreatitis include serum calcium and triglyceride levels.
+Laboratory studies to identify the causative factors of chronic pancreatitis include serum calcium and triglyceride levels.
 When common etiologies are not found, research protocols are available to test for genetic mutations in cationic trypsinogen and CFTR.

 Fecal tests